- Today Toward Together

-- Videos from SCHS counselors are also available.
-Topics include social connection while physically distancing, survivor safety and self-care, healthy relationships while quarantined and more.
+- Online Wellness Resources and Videos from SCHS counselors are also available.
+Topics include coming back to “normal,” social connection while physically distancing, survivor safety and self-care, healthy relationships while quarantined, and more.

 - The Confidential Advocate is a crisis counselor and advocate for survivors and those impacted by sexual violence including: sexual harassment, dating and intimate partner violence, sexual assault, stalking, and sexual exploitation.
 The confidential advocate serves the entire campus community; students, faculty, staff and affiliates.